Fast Verifying Proofs of Propositional Unsatisfiability via Window Shifting: Preliminaries

 A CNF (Conjunctive Normal Form) formula is defined as a finite conjunction of clauses, and also can be denoted by a finite set of clauses.
 A clause is a disjunction of literals, also written as a set of literals, each literal being either a Boolean variable or its complement.
 The complement of a variable $x$ is denoted by $\bar{x}$ or $\neg x$.
 Usually, a CNF formula $F$ is written as either $F = C_1 \wedge C_2 \wedge\cdots \wedge C_n $ or $F = \{C_1,C_2, \ldots, C_n\}$, where $C_i (1 \leq i \leq n)$ is a clause.
 A clause is written as either $C = x_1 \vee x_2 \vee \cdots \vee x_m$, or $C = \{ x_1, x_2, \ldots, x_m\}$, where $x_i (1 \leq i \leq m)$ is a literal.
 The negation of $C$ is interpreted as $\overline{C} = \overline{x_1} \wedge \overline{x_2} \wedge \cdots \wedge \overline{x_m}$.
 The cardinality of a set $X$ is denoted by $|X|$.
 A clause with only one literal is called a unit clause or unit literal.

 Boolean Constraint Propagation (BCP) (or unit propagation) is a core component of a CDCL solver, and used also in our proof checker.
 Its goal is to search for all unit clauses and simplify clauses in $F$ until there is no new unit clause.
 We can achieve this goal by repeating the following process until fixpoint: If there is a unit clause $x \in F$, remove the literal $\overline{x}$ from all clauses in $F$.
-Notice, a clause $C$ will become a new unit clause if there is only one literal $y \in C$ and for each $x \in C$ with $x \neq y$, $\overline{x}$ is a unit clause.
-Here is the pseudo-code of BCP. \begin{small} \begin{flushleft} \emph{BCP} (CNF formula $F$)\\ 4mm {\bf for } each unit clause $x \in F $ {\bf do} \\ 12mm {\bf for } $ C \in F $ with $\bar{x} \in C$ {\bf do} \\ 20mm $ C \leftarrow C \setminus \{\bar{x}\}$ \\ 4mm {\bf return} $F$\\ \end{flushleft} \end{small}
+Notice, a clause $C$ will become a new unit clause if there is only one literal $y \in C$ such that for each $x \in C$ with $x \neq y$, $\overline{x}$ is a unit clause.
+Here is the pseudo-code of BCP.